flowchart TD

 2.2.1 Step 1 — Prepare your data

-PKNCA expects two separate data frames: one for concentrations and one for doses.
+PKNCA typically takes two separate data frames: one for concentrations and one for doses (dose data are optional, but required for dose-dependent parameters such as CL and Vz).
 Both must be in long format (one row per observation).

 # Built-in oral theophylline dataset